Agatha Christie's Poirot: Production

-Clive Exton in partnership with producer Brian Eastman adapted the pilot.
-Together, they wrote and produced the first eight series, which were highly enjoyable and comfortable to watch.
-Exton and Eastman left Poirot after 2001, when they began work on Rosemary & Thyme.
-Michele Buck and Damien Timmer, who both went on to form Mammoth Screen, were behind the revamping of the series.
 The episodes aired from series 9 in 2003 featured a radical shift in tone from the previous series.
-The humour of the earlier series was downplayed with each episode being presented as serious drama and saw the introduction of gritty elements not present in the Christie stories being adapted.
+The humour of the earlier series was downplayed, with each episode being presented as serious drama and saw the introduction of gritty elements not present in the Christie stories being adapted.
 Recurrent motifs in the additions included drug use, sex, abortion, homosexuality, and a tendency toward more visceral imagery.
-Story changes were often made to present female characters in a more sympathetic or heroic light, at odds with Christie's characteristic gender neutrality.
-The visual style of later episodes was correspondingly different: particularly, an overall darker tone; and austere modernist or Art Deco locations and decor, widely used earlier in the series, being largely dropped in favour of more lavish settings (epitomised by the re-imagining of Poirot's home as a larger, more lavish apartment).
+The visual style of later episodes was correspondingly different: particularly, an overall darker tone; austere modernist or Art Deco locations and decor that were widely used earlier in the series were largely dropped in favour of more elaborate settings (epitomised by the re-imagining of Poirot's home as a larger, more lavish apartment).

 The series logo was redesigned (the full opening title sequence had not been used since series 6 in 1996), and the main theme motif, though used often, was usually featured subtly and in sombre arrangements; this has been described as a consequence of the novels adapted being darker and more psychologically driven.
 However, a more upbeat string arrangement of the theme music is used for the end credits of "Hallowe'en Party", "The Clocks" and "Dead Man's Folly".
 In flashback scenes, later episodes also made extensive use of fisheye lens, distorted colours, and other visual effects.

 Series 9–12 lack Hugh Fraser, Philip Jackson and Pauline Moran, who had appeared in the previous series (excepting series 4, where Moran is absent).
 Series 10 (2006) introduced Zoë Wanamaker as the eccentric crime novelist Ariadne Oliver and David Yelland as Poirot's dependable valet, George — a character that had been introduced in the early Poirot novels but was left out of the early adaptations to develop the character of Miss Lemon.
 The introduction of Wanamaker and Yelland's characters and the absence of the other characters is generally consistent with the stories on which the scripts were based.
 Hugh Fraser and David Yelland returned for two episodes of the final series (The Big Four and Curtain), with Philip Jackson and Pauline Moran returning for the adaptation of The Big Four.
 Zoë Wanamaker also returned for the adaptations of Elephants Can Remember and Dead Man's Folly.